 Unfortunately, it isn't the best for running and it lacks the tracking and suspension required for a genuinely good running stroller.
-It is designed with jogging in mind and will manage the occasional jog, but serious runners will likely find it lacking.
-The Expedition is a nice budget-friendly stroller that gives parents the look-and-feel of a jogging stroller with features that make it suitable for everyday use, without spending more money if running isn't really their thing.
+However, it is designed with jogging in mind and will manage the occasional jog, even if serious runners will find it lacking.
+The Expedition is a nice budget-friendly stroller that gives the look-and-feel of a jogging stroller with features that make it suitable for everyday use, without spending more money if running isn't really your thing.

-Read Full Review: Baby Trend Expedition
+Read review: Baby Trend Expedition

 Top Pick for Versatility